o-o-overflow/dc2019q-LCARS000/README.md

 Untrusted user can not talk to the loader directly.
 The hacker should have at least PLATFORM\_APP privilege to talk to the loader to do unmapping and remapping.
 Hacker should have solved Level2 before Level3.

+### Level3+: Race condition in message forwarding

+The kernel never gurantees that the consitency in message forwarding.
+There are race conditions if the message reciever does not match the intended one.
+This is partially mitigated by enforcing message reciever is alive and cleaning up message queue of any dead task.

+However, the message will be forwarded if the task dies and its pid is quickly reused.
+The sender has no way to tell if the reciever is still valid.

+One possible exploit is to send request to the crypto without recieving the response while keeping crypto engine busy.
+A new `loader` with same pid will see the crypto engine in a broken state.

+The exploit leverages bugs in message processing so PLATFORM\_APP privilege is required.

+### Backdoor1: fd leak

+In v0.2, the kernel process close fds upto 1024, but the default limit of files is more than 1024.
+Untrusted apps can spray the fd by creating a lot of files.
+Then new tasks are able to hijack unix sockets between kernel and other task with higher privilege.

+Fixed in v0.3

+### Backdoor2: uninitalized top

+`top` is used for allocating from shared memory, is located at the beginning of data segment.
+It is always initialized for services, but not for apps, since the data segments are not signed and completely controlled by user.

+The only signed app available to users is `flag1.papp`.
+So this is not a severe bug and it is probably not exploitable.

+Fixed in v0.4

+### Backdoor3: arbitrary mmap

+The loader is supposed to be able to mmap to arbitrary address only if the address is not in use.
+I (and a few other hackers) just assumed mmap to exsiting pages with `MMAP_FIXED` will fail.
+This is *WRONG*.

+A common exploit is to use mmap to replace current stack.
+This gives a few teams much easier solution to SYSTEM\_APP privilege.
+However, it only affects versions used in Level1 and Level2, and its difficulty is between the intended solutions of these levels, so it's not so bad.

+Fixed in v0.5